Jolah1/Jolah1/README.md

 <img src="https://crampete-staticfiles.s3.ap-south-1.amazonaws.com/blogs/Blog-104/How-to-become-a-SD_Image2.png" alt="Developer Image">

-I am a certified and skilled software engineer with a passion for creating innovative and visually appealing user interfaces.
-Proficient in a range of Software technologies, including Reactjs, Javascript, Webpack, C, Solidity, Git, Github, Linux, shell and Vim.
+I am a certified and skilled software engineer with a passion for creating innovative products.
+Proficient in rust, solidity, Reactjs, Javascript, C, Git, Github, Linux, shell and Vim.
 A smart contract security researcher and a Technical Mentor with a strong focus on user experience, accessibility, and performance optimization.
 A proactive team player with excellent communication skills, and a